By Dean Rasmussen

 But the more I tried to ignore it, the more impossible it became.

-In August 2017, I received coaching from non-binary transmasculine person.
+In August 2017, I received coaching from a non-binary transmasculine person.
 They helped me work through being both a mom and a guy, encouraging me to seek out healthy, positive single dads, stay-at-home dads, and gay dads as models.

 This work transformed my perspective.
 I realized I would forever be the same parent I’ve always been, even if my title changed.
 Now my kids call me “Ren,” a commonly used term for parent.